Coiot/silly-kitty/content/the-village-spay-neuter-clinic-information.md

 - Hard sided carriers are much preferred over fabric carriers.
 - Please have only the cat (and a pee pad, cardboard pad, or newspapers) in the carrier/trap.
 No blankets, towels, or other non-disposable objects.
 - Please place a label on each carrier with your cat’s name, your name, and your phone number.
 - For speedier checkin, please print, fill out, and bring the clinic intake form with you to your cat’s appointment.
-[Clinic intake form](https://nwacommunitycatproject.org/images/Clinic%20intake%20form%20Jan%202026.pdf) Please complete a form for each cat you are bringing to the clinic.
+Please complete a form for each cat you are bringing to the clinic.
 - Payment due at pickup.
 Payment accepted:
   - Cash
   - Paypal: [https://www.paypal.com/fundraiser/charity/2408427](https://www.paypal.com/fundraiser/charity/2408427)